danbaryaakov/bean-runner/site/GETTING_STARTED.md

 ```

 This will store all bean runner data in a directory called `bean-runner-files` in the root of your project.
 Adjust this as necessary if you want to use a different location.
+If you choose to leave it under your project directory, add it
+to the `.gitignore` file to avoid committing it to your repository.

 ## First Steps